Insurance Bad Faith Attorney in Dallas, Texas

 An insurance corporation owes a fiduciary duty to its insureds.
 This means that the insurance corporation may not put its own interest above that of an insured.
 Texas law requires that insurance companies act fairly when dealing with their insured.

 Not all denials are done in bad faith.
 If an insurance corporation has a good reason to deny a claim, then it has acted in good faith.
-Some examples are: the insured failed to cooperate with insurance corporation, a policy lapsed, a loss is not covered by the policy, or there is fraud.
+Some examples are: the insured failed to cooperate with the insurance corporation, a policy lapsed, a loss is not covered by the policy, or there is fraud.
 In cases such as these, an insurance corporation can deny a claim.

 If you feel your claim was wrongfully denied, you will need to act quickly, as policies will generally have a short period for appeals.
 There are also relatively short time limits in which you can sue.
-It is very important that you read your policy to ensure you have complied with all of their prerequisites.
+It is very important that you read your policy to ensure you have complied with all of its prerequisites.

 If you are still being denied, you will need to: